 - Daily Mobility: Compact, modular "Stop the Bleed" kits designed for vehicles or hiking packs.

-4 Compliance & Longevity
+5 Compliance & Longevity

 For workplace and school safety, kits must adhere to ANSI/ISEA Z308.1 standards.
 This ensures your response team isn't just "equipped," but legally and medically compliant.
+Regular audits of expiration dates are essential to maintain the integrity of sterile components.

 Is your current kit truly ready?